SickSmile1/bsc-ilia-fedotov/README.md

 # Timing test for DOLFINx FEM simulation
 A timing test was run using our code, the notebook is located at [timed_testrun_with_mpi](conda/timed_testrun_with_mpi)
+# Bachelor Thesis
+The PDF for the Thesis is at the root directory